 The objectives and priorities of Dutch development policy are outlined in the strategy paper: ‘A World to Gain: A New Agenda for Aid, Trade and Investment’ (released in 2013).
 The Netherlands focuses its development assistance on four thematic priorities: 1) security and the rule of law, 2) water, 3) food security, and 4) sexual and reproductive health and rights (SRHR, including HIV/AIDS).
 Other priorities include climate protection, humanitarian aid, private sector development, women’s rights, and gender equality.
 The Netherlands puts a strong emphasis on the interlinkages between these priority themes in its policies and programs.
 These priorities are based on the ‘added value’ and expertise of the Netherlands, and large thematic shifts are thus not expected after the elections, though changes in focus within the thematic areas are possible.

 Since late 2012, the government has refocused development assistance with the aim of increasing alignment between development cooperation and foreign trade and has involved the private sector more strongly in development programs.
-Furthermore, the Dutch government has reduced funding to cross-cutting themes such as good governance and education, to multilateral organizations working on issues that are not Dutch thematic priorities for ODA, and to funding for CSOs.
+Furthermore, the Dutch government has reduced funding to cross-cutting themes, such as good governance and education, to multilateral organizations working on issues that are not Dutch thematic priorities for ODA, and to funding for CSOs.
+The priorities are expected to largely remain in place after the March 2017 elections, though there might be changes in focus within them.

 The Netherland’s key development priorities: